undisassemble/yap/Features.md

 ### IAT Obfuscation

-Imported function names get stored as SHA-256 hashes and are resolved when your application is started.
-You can also optionally add an extra wrapper to any imported functions, making IAT reconstruction more difficult.
+Imported function names are stored as SHA-256 hashes and get resolved when your application is started.
+You can also optionally add an extra wrapper to imports, and emulate some API functions.

 ### Delayed Entry Point

 Sets the entry point to an area of memory that is uninitialized, just to add an additional headache to anything that uses static analysis.

+### DLL sideloading mitigation

+Prioritize loading DLLs in the Windows directory, and/or only allow DLLs signed by Microsoft to be loaded.

+### Direct Syscalls

+Makes syscalls directly where possible, going around user-mode WINAPI hooks on those functions.

+### Anti-dump

+Makes it harder for software like Scylla to dump the running process back to disk.

 ### Partial Unpacking